juppifluppi/poxload/README.md

 poxload "SMILESCODE"
 ```

 A batch mode is available to compute predictions for a list of compounds.
-Prepare a CSV file with two columns named "name" and "smiles"
+Prepare a comma-separated CSV file with two columns named "name" and "smiles"

 ```
 poxload_batch CSVFILE